amymtran/obxiscool/README.md

 - Drama TV Star of 2020
 - The Male TV Star of 2020

-To vote for the People's Choice Awards, click [here](https://pca.eonline.com)
+You can vote for the People's Choice Awards [here](https://pca.eonline.com)

 ## Cast + Crew